FRCBS/KIR-imputation/README.md

 Fitted imputation models for the 12 KIR genes as .rds files, one file per gene.
 Contains also the associated data files needed for applying the models: \plink_allele_ref and \SNP_data.rds.

-#### tests (./models/test)
+#### testing and demo (./test)
-Folder for testing and demonstration purposes.
 Contains an artificial phenotype data file for building models on the 1000 Genomes data.
 To try out the ready-made imputation models on the 1000 Genomes data, download plink formatted genotype files (run from the repository root)

 ```